hal/site/content/development/building-blocks.md

 This section assumes you're familiar with the basic concepts of the WildFly management model.
 If not please read the [admin guide](http://docs.wildfly.org/Admin_Guide.html) in the WildFly documentation.

 The communication with the management endpoint, heavily relies on the [detyped management representation](http://docs.wildfly.org/Admin_Guide.html#Detyped_management_and_the_jboss-dmr_library) as defined in [JBoss DMR](https://github.com/jbossas/jboss-dmr).
-Due to restriction in GWT (no threading, no IO) HAL comes with its own fork of JBoss DMR.
+Due to restrictions in GWT (no threading, no IO) HAL comes with its own fork of JBoss DMR.
 It's a clone of the original code without all the pieces which don't make sense and don't work in GWT.

-On top of that HAL adds a small layer of more strongly typed classes.
-They all extend from `org.jboss.hal.dmr.ModelNode` so you don't lose the flexibility, but result in more readable code.
+HAL adds a thin layer of more strongly typed classes on top of that.
+They all extend from `org.jboss.hal.dmr.ModelNode` so you don't lose the flexibility, but are more specific so that the the code becomes more readable.

 **Operation**\
 Represents a DMR operation like `read-resource` or `add`.
 An operation always requires a resource address and the actual operation name.
 Optionally you can add parameters as key/value pairs.
 Operations should be built using the builder `org.jboss.hal.dmr.Operation.Builder`: